Janus Atlas - Multi-Timeframe Auto-Levels¶

 - β Market structure

-Rationale: Intraday levels relevant for short-term positioning.
+Rationale: Intraday levels relevant for short-term analysis.

-For Day Trading (1H-4H charts):¶
+For Intraday Analysis (1H-4H charts):¶

 Recommended Levels: